xingnailu/curvine/README.md

 - **Raft Consensus**: Uses the Raft algorithm to ensure data consistency and high availability.
 - **Monitoring and Metrics**: Built - in monitoring and performance metric collection.
 - **Web Interface**: Provides a web management interface for convenient system monitoring and management.

+## 🧩 Modular Architecture
+Curvine adopts a modular design and is mainly composed of the following core components：

+- **orpc**: A high-performance network communication framework that supports asynchronous RPC calls.
+- **curvine-common**: A shared library containing protocol definitions, error handling, and common utilities.
+- **curvine-server**: A server component that includes Master and Worker implementations.
+- **curvine-client**: A client library that provides APIs for interacting with the server.
+- **curvine-fuse**: A FUSE file system interface that allows Curvine to be mounted as a local file system.
+- **curvine-libsdk**: An SDK library that supports multi - language access.
+- **curvine-web**: A web management interface and API.
+- **curvine-tests**: A testing framework and performance benchmarking tool.

 ## 📦 System Requirements